 As a scholar working at the intersection of race, migration, and the built environment, I am intellectually invested in expanding the scope of postcolonial urban studies by exploring what Edward Said phrases as "overlapping territories" and "intertwined histories" across seemingly discrete geographic entities.
 As an architectural historian with an ethnographic disposition, my research examines transnational connections of ideas and things which have received little scholarly attention in architectural and urban history.
 Rather than viewing the study of colonial racism either as an ahistorical or aspatial field, my research approaches race and empire as inherent in contemporary global urbanism.
 In my work, I situate East Asia’s colonial space, which is arguably absent in postcolonial urban studies, in the global circuits of urban ideas and forms which circulate race and racism across continents.
-By examining transnational trajectories of traveling architecture and urban forms, such as treaty ports, Chinatowns, elevated highways, urban renewal, and mosques, my work interrogates plural histories of racism and its spatial entanglements in East Asia.
+By examining transnational trajectories of traveling architecture and urban forms, such as movings ships, treaty ports, shophouses, Chinatowns, elevated highways, cemeteries, and mosques, my work interrogates plural histories of racism and its spatial entanglements.

 What is it that makes architecture and urban forms move across regions?
 How does a particular urban form (developed to serve functions specific to a certain locality) cross geographic boundaries and acquire different meaning as it travels?
 How do traveling architecture and urban forms reflect and reconfigure spaces of inclusion and exclusion?
 Drawing from postcolonial urban theory and science and technology studies, I examine transnational flows of architecture and urban forms with a particular emphasis on cross-imperial circuits of people, things, and ideas.
 These examples include, but are not limited to, traveling ideas of Chinatown along with the shifting global economy, transoceanic circulations of urban models across port cities, global transfers of urban renewal in the 1960s, and Cold War linkages in the construction of mosques in non-Muslim cities.